mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

 In a small company, which does not have the resources for an advanced infrastructure and can only have an On-Premise installation, it is possible to obtain a good architecture within the limitations offered by the resources available to obtain a good implementation.

-## NEED OF RESTRUCTURATION OF SERVICES
+## WHY RESTRUCTURATION OF SERVICES?

 In the first instance I came across a service organization that was not very well sized.
 This was implemented by: